Do you want to learn how to display full size images in WordPress?

 You can also disable image scaling across your entire website using code.

-If you don’t want to use a plugin, then you can add the code to your theme’s function.php file.
+If you don’t want to use a plugin, then you can add the code to your theme’s functions.php file.
 For more information, please see our guide on how to add custom code in WordPress.

 However, we recommend using WPCode instead.
 WPCode is the best code snippet plugin for WordPress that allows you to simply copy and paste code into a user-friendly editor.
 This is much easier and safer than editing your theme files directly.